 The reason is because there’s so much which needs attention “disrupting” everything at once causes chaos

-That’s not to say disruption isn’t happening in the industry… It absolutely is but technology is only part of it (rising expectations rising, increased competition, it’s harder to retain staff etc).
+That’s not to say disruption isn’t happening in the industry… It absolutely is but technology is only part of it (rising expectations, increased competition, it’s harder to retain staff etc).

 A better approach to adapting is to look at a firm as a whole and break down what needs to changed into “bite-sized-chunks” and look for quick ways you can immediately improve aspects of the firm while looking at the bigger picture at the same time